moonylabs/moony-deployment-test/README.md

 ## Project Structure

-The implementations powering the Open Code Protocol ecosystem (Flipcash App, SDK, etc) can be found under the `pkg/code/` directory.
-All other code under the `pkg/` directory are generic libraries and utilities.
+The implementations powering the Open Code Protocol (Intent System, Sequencer, etc) can be found int the `ocp/` package.
+All other packages are generic libraries and utilities.

 To begin diving into core systems, we recommend starting with the following packages:
-- `pkg/code/async/`: Asynchronous workers that perform tasks outside of RPC and web calls
+- `ocp/rpc/`: gRPC and web service implementations
-- `pkg/code/server/`: gRPC and web service implementations
+- `ocp/worker/`: Backend workers that perform tasks outside of RPC and web calls

 ## APIs